niedev/Blog/Articles/How_neural_networks_work.md

 And so on up to the L-th (last) level, formed by n<sub>L</sub> neurons and each neuron among them, indicated by **neuron<sub>I</sub><sup>(L)</sup>**, has as input the outputs of all the neurons of the previous level (the L-1 level), as weights the elements of the i-th column of W<sup>(L)</sup> and as bias the i-th element of b<sup>(L)</sup>, the outputs of the neurons of this last level are the outputs y<sub>1</sub>, y<sub>2</sub>, ..., y<sub>nL</sub> of f, that is, of the neural network itself.

 In general, therefore, the network is formed by L levels and each level l is formed by n<sub>l</sub> neurons and each neuron among these, indicated by **neuron<sub>I</sub><sup>(l)</sup>**, has as input the outputs of all the neurons of the previous level (unless l=1, in which case then the inputs are the inputs x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>n0</sub> of f), as weights the elements of the i-th column of W<sup>(l)</sup> and as bias the i-th element of b<sup>(l)</sup>, the outputs of the neurons of the last level (l=L) are the outputs y<sub>1</sub>, y<sub>2</sub>, ..., y<sub>nL</sub> of f, that is, of the neural network itself.

-Let's see a visual and symbolic representation of this scheme (that is, of the structure of a feed forward network) to better understand it: